-Iziko Museums operate 12 National Museums in Cape Town.
-The museums that make up Iziko have their own history and character presenting extensive art, social and natural history collections which reflect our diverse African heritage.
+Iziko Museums of South Africa operate 11 museums in Cape Town.
+The museums that make up Iziko have their own history and character, presenting extensive art, social and natural history collections which reflect our diverse African heritage.
 Iziko’s natural history collections are housed at the Iziko South African Museum, comprising more than one and a half million specimens of scientific importance.